South Okanagan

-South Okanagan was a provincial electoral district in the Canadian province of British Columbia beginning with the election of 1916.
+South Okanagan was a provincial electoral district of British Columbia, Canada, beginning with the election of 1916.
 Following the 1975 election boundary revisions accompanied the riding's renaming to Okanagan South.
 The riding was originally part of the Yale riding until 1890, and when first that riding was broken up the Okanagan was in Yale-East (1894–1900), and then in Okanagan (1903–1912).
 Both South Okanagan and North Okanagan were created in advance of the 1916 election.

 Notable MLAs

 The most famous MLA from this riding was indubitably W.A.C.
-Bennett, who won the seat originally as a Conservative in 1941, sat with the Coalition in '45 and '49, then joined the Social Credit League of British Columbia in the preferential-ballot melee of '52 and '53 which led to his securing majority rule for his long tenure as Premier from 1953 to 1972.
+Bennett, who won the seat originally as a Conservative in 1941, sat with the Coalition in 1945 and 1949, then joined the Social Credit League of British Columbia in the preferential-ballot melee of 1952 and 1953 which led to his securing majority rule for his long tenure as Premier from 1953 to 1972.
 The second-most famous MLA from this riding was his son, William Richards Bennett, Premier from 1975 election to 1986 election.